llogiq/mutagen/README.md

 ## A Word of Warning

 Mutagen will change the code you annotate with the `#[mutate]` attribute.
 This can have dire consequences in some cases.
 However, functions not annotated with `#[mutate]` will not be altered.

-*Do not use `#[mutate]` with unsafe code.* Doing this would very probably break its invariants.
-So don't run mutagen against modules or functions containing unsafe code under any circumstances.

 *Do not use `#[mutate]` for code that can cause damage if buggy*.
 By corrupting the behavior or sanity checks of some parts of the program, dangerous accidents can happen.
 For example by overwriting the wrong file or sending credentials to the wrong server.